laravel/vapor-docs/1.0/introduction.md

 #### Granting Granular Permissions

-If you would like to white-list all operations for only the services required by Vapor, you should grant the following permissions to a policy. **Please note that Vapor's required permissions could change in the future:**
+If you would like to white-list all operations for only the services required by Vapor, you should grant the following permissions to a policy attached to the IAM user. **Please note that Vapor's required permissions could change in the future:**

 - acm:*
 - apigateway:*